bwarren2/multiplan/PITCHME.md

 ---

-#### Next steps and considerations

- * Tweaking the core program models involves getting Phil's buy-in *
+#### More cases to consider

+ * How does feedback work for when schools need to make new special programs?
+(Ex Math has the "You are in-state" program, but Soc/Anth doesn't.)
+ * Transfer students?

 ---
 #### Sample update flow

 ![Foo](img/state_diagram.jpg)

+Updates should be managed by advisors, not EAB employees.

+---

+#### Next steps and considerations

+ * Tweaking the core program models involves getting Phil's buy-in
+ * Case brainstorming.
+What difficult user flows can we imagine?

+---